cisagov/ScubaGear/baselines/defender.md

 12. Click **Add**, then **Sensitive info types**.

-13. Add info types that protect information that is sensitive to the agency.
+13. Add info types that protect information sensitive to the agency.
     At a minimum, the agency should protect:

     - Credit card numbers
     - U.S. Individual Taxpayer Identification Numbers (TIN)